caltechlibrary/dataset/about.md

 This release removes libdataset support.
 If you need to use dataset from a language other than Go and Dataset Project provides datasetd, a JSON API web service.
 Of course the cli also are an option depending on your circumstance.

+This release sees the return of &quot;join&quot; verb for the dataset cli.

 ### Authors

 - R. S. Doiel, <https://orcid.org/0000-0003-0900-6903>